RithikaAnalyst/SQL-data-analysis-PROJECT/README.md

 # Q&A

--create a table
+- create a table
--Insert Sample Data
+- Insert Sample Data
--Write Queries**Get all students
+- Write Queries**Get all students
--List students and their marks
+- List students and their marks
--Find average marks per student
+- Find average marks per student
--Find students with marks > 80
+- Find students with marks > 80